nthorne/xmppmote/README.md

 usage
 -----

-First off, you will need to create a XMPP user on e.g. the Jabber network (http://www.jabber.org/create-an-account/), and then initialise a chat session between that user, and the user that you wish to control your box with, and since that session initialisation is not yet implemented in XMPPMote, just go ahead and use a web based jabber client such as JWChat (http://jwchat.org/).
+First off, you will need to create a XMPP user (__use a unique password since the password currently is stored in plain text__) on e.g. the Jabber network (http://www.jabber.org/create-an-account/), and then initialise a chat session between that user, and the user that you wish to control your box with; and since that session initialisation is not yet implemented in XMPPMote, just go ahead and use a web based jabber client such as JWChat (http://jwchat.org/).

 After having set up the XMPP user, modify configuration/commands.pu to suit your likings (i.e. command handler type, and possibly a set of allowed commands, if RestrictedCommandHandler